-The Board continues to receive high quality data from a number of sources, including reports from the CEO team and the Chief Financial Officer (CFO).
+The Board continues to receive high quality data from several sources, including reports from the CEO team and the CFO as well as external sources such as the internal auditors.
 The Board ensures adequate checks are in place to verify to quality of data received through the appointment of an external consultants to verify educational data, and by undertaking a programme of internal scrutiny to verify financial information.